-Colorado Springs Orthopaedic Group welcomes your visit and is eager to serve you.
-Below you will find some helpful tips on how to prepare for your office visit or surgery and what to expect, including general orthopedic FAQs If you have any questions, please don’t hesitate to contact us at (719) 632-7669.
+Colorado Springs Orthopaedic Group welcomes you and is eager to serve you.
+Below you will find some helpful tips on how to prepare for your office visit or surgery and what to expect, including general orthopedic FAQs.
+If you have any questions, please don’t hesitate to contact us at (719) 632-7669.

 What to Expect on Your First Visit